U.S. flag An official website of the United States government

 Animal Drugs @ FDA is a searchable online database that includes most FDA-approved and conditionally approved animal drugs.
 Indexed animal drugs are not listed in Animal Drugs @ FDA.

-At the top of the page, you can do either a quick search or an advanced search of the database using several parameters, including the drug's proprietary name (also known as trade name or brand name), active ingredient, and application number.
-A New Animal Drug Application (NADA) is for an approved brand name animal drug, an Abbreviated New Animal Drug Application (ANADA) is for an approved generic animal drug, and a Conditional New Animal Drug Application (CNADA) is for a conditionally approved brand name animal drug.
+At the top of the page, you can do either a quick search or an advanced search of the database using several parameters, including the drug's proprietary name (also known as the trade name or brand name), active ingredient, and application number.
+There are three types of animal drug applications, and each application has a six-digit application number.

 Supporting Documents